maarten-pennings/Lego-Mindstorms/ms4/faq.md

 - When we have one (or more) sensors(s) plugged in, the more the sensor is "excited" the longer the aninated bar on the hub - this allows testing sensors.
 - There is one more feature: we can connect a sensor and an actuator on opposite ports (A and B, or C and D or E and F).
-  In this case, the test firmware maps the sensor excitation level to the actuator drive level: the harder you press the force sensor the faster the motor rotates.
+  In this case, the test firmware maps the sensor input to actuator output.
+   - The harder you press the force sensor the faster the motor rotates.
+   - The shorter the distance measured by the distance sensor, the faster the motor goes.
+   - If color _c_ is detected by the color sensor, the motor is switched to speed _10×c_.

 ![LED matrix via Force sensor](images/LEDmatrix-test.jpg)